 • Whether in a family, on the playground, on the street or at work, bullies and criminals don’t usually target their Victims at random.

-CHILDREN bullied by family:
+CHILDREN victimized by family:

-ADULTS bullied by anyone:
+ADULTS Abused by anyone:

 ☀︎ anxious, insecure, not able to defend themselves verbally